Kang Daniel: Impact

-In January 2019, Kang set a Guinness World Record for the "Fastest time to gain one million followers on Instagram" (11 hours and 36 minutes after joining).
+In January 2019, Kang set a Guinness World Record for the "fastest time to gain one million followers on Instagram" (11 hours and 36 minutes after joining).
 Later that month, his official Daum fancafe became the fastest in history among idols and idol groups to reach 100,000 members, doing so in under 40 hours.
 He then became the first male celebrity, globally, to front a campaign for Givenchy Beauty after being chosen as its brand ambassador.
 Kang has also been recognized for his marketing power, having topped the Korean Business Research Institute's 'Male Model Brand Power Ranking' and 'Individual Boy Group Members Brand Power Ranking'; becoming the first artist in history to spend 13 consecutive months at the top of the latter.
-His name has appeared in multiple other listicles, such as Gallup Korea's annual list of 'Most Preferred Idols' and Forbes annual lists of '2030 Power Leaders' and 'Korea Power Celebrities'.
-He was included in Naver TV's 'Most Popular Videos of 2017', occupying six of the top ten clips based on video plays, and four of the top ten clips based on likes.
-Two years later, Naver TV once again included him in its 'Most Popular Videos of 2019', with four of his videos making the top ten list.
+His name has appeared in multiple other listicles such as Gallup Korea's annual list of 'Most Preferred Idols', Peoples list of 'Talented Emerging Artists Making Their Mark', and the annual lists titled '2030 Power Leaders' and 'Korea Power Celebrities' by Forbes Korea.
+He was included in Naver TV's 'Most Popular Videos of 2017', occupying six of the top ten clips based on video plays and four of the top ten clips based on likes.
+Two years later, Naver TV once again included him in its 'Most Popular Videos of 2019' with four of his videos making the top ten list based on video plays.